 "Nature!" he cried, catching up the word; "talk to me of Nature!
 Talk of her, the wondrous blissful Mother!
 Mother I may well call her.
-I am her spoiled child, her darling - But oh, to die, ever to lose sight of Nature! - to rot, senseless, whether under these turfs or within those dead walls -"
+I am her spoiled child, her darling - But oh, to die, ever to die, ever to lose sight of Nature! - to rot, senseless, whether under these turfs or within those dead walls -"